or call us at 719-501-3212 or 210-383-7999

 We want to help make sure you get better.
 We spend time getting to know you to advocate for your unique and specific circumstances when we fight your case.

 Honest answers and advice help you evaluate the risks and rewards early in a case, and we pride ourselves in giving you the best advice.
 We put in the work and money to develop and fight your case aggressively.
 We have tens of thousands of hours spent as trial attorneys fighting cases like these, and we bring all that expertise to your case.
 If we need the additional expertise of outside lawyers to help win your case, we bring them in to fight for you at no additional charge.
 This is our commitment to bringing you the best team to win your case.

 We embrace modern business practices, communication standards and technologies (hello text and zoom!) so we can move quickly on your case, unlike older, slower, more old-school firms.

 Serving Colorado Springs, Monument, Castle Rock, Pueblo, Trinidad and Fort Carson, San Antonio, and the surrounding areas

 Also serving Monument, Castle Rock, Pueblo, Trinidad and Fort Carson

 7035 Campus Drive, Colorado Springs, CO 80920

-At Bagby Law, your initial free consultation is private and confidential.
-We may even be able come to you to discuss your matter and perform a free case evaluation.
+At Bagby Law, your consultation is private and confidential.
+In some situations, we will even come to you to discuss your matter and perform a free case evaluation.

-Call, text, or message us today so we can help.
+Call, text, or message us today. we are standing by to help.